 The Handshake

-When you started reading this comic, your browser displayed a green lock on the address bar.
+When you started reading this comic, your browser displayed a lock on the address bar.

 How did that happen?